David Lange: Fijian coups d'état

 Lange was criticised for his reaction to the coups d'état in Fiji in May and September 1987.
 Later, in his autobiography, Lange stated:

 There was never any question that New Zealand might use force to restore the democratically elected government, since we were not asked to intervene by its representatives and had we been, we did not have the military resources.
 I did however ask our military leaders to ready themselves to come to the assistance of any New Zealand citizens who might be endangered, and I met with considerable obstruction.

 Stock market crash

 The stock market crash of 19/20 October 1987 damaged confidence in the New Zealand economy, which went into a prolonged recession from December of that year, and remained so until June 1991.
-During that time unemployment skyrocketed 170%, the unemployment rate rose from 4.2% in the September 1987 quarter to 7.5% in the June 1989 quarter.
-Lange noted with bitterness that Douglas took advantage of the crash to "rubbish" his stated ambitions to have the government focus on social policy, and push for more economic reforms.
+During that time, unemployment skyrocketed 170%, and the unemployment rate rose from 4.2% in the September 1987 quarter to 7.5% in the June 1989 quarter.
+Lange noted with bitterness that Douglas took advantage of the crash to "rubbish" his stated ambitions to have the government focus on social policy and push for more economic reforms.